DefineTal/T1A3-Terminal_Application/readme.md

 E303 is flagged is I leave too many blank lines between statements of code.
 Keeping a consistent number of lines improves the readability of code immensely.

-W292 much like its brother W291 and W293 confused me on why it reccommonded by the pep8 styling guide.
+W292 much like its brother W291 and W293 confused me on why it recommended by the pep8 styling guide.
 After some quick searching I had found out that within the UNIX and Linux ecosystem it expects text files to end in a newline.
-This convetion is still used today and the reason why pep8 reccomends it.
+This convention is still used today and the reason why pep8 recommended it.

 ## Naming
 The general naming convention used throughout the code is in-line with the pep8 style guide.
-In the guide it says for functions and variable names to use lowercase with words being seperated with underscores.
+In the guide it says for functions and variable names to use lowercase with words being separated with underscores.
 The only time when this can be broken is when declaring constants; variables that cannot be changed.
-The convention used when declaring constants is uppercase with words being seperatated with underscores.
+The convention used when declaring constants is uppercase with words being separated with underscores.
 When naming classes the style guide says to use CamelCase.

 ---
 #### Variable